-Group 2020 RM 2019 RM Transactions with companies in which the directors have substantial controlling interests: Purchases of hardware from Mitrajaya Trading Sdn.
-Bhd., a company in which directors of the Company has interest in 3,746,558 5,564,877 Mobilisation cost, hire of plant and machinery and transportation charges payable to Pembinaan Segamuda Sdn.
-Bhd., a company in which a person connected to a director of the Company has interest in 316,103 392,582 Sale of materials and rental of plant and machinery to Premier Discovery Sdn.
-Bhd. a company in which directors of the Company has interest in (30,351) - Interest receivables by subsidiaries from Gema Padu Sdn.
-Bhd., a company in which certain directors of the subsidiaries have interest in (94,690) (106,969)
+Group 2021 RM 2020 RM Transactions with companies in which the directors have substantial controlling interests: Purchases of hardware from Mitrajaya Trading Sdn.
+Bhd., a company in which directors of the Company has interest in 2,491,196 3,746,558 Mobilisation cost, hire of plant and machinery and transportation charges payable to Pembinaan Segamuda Sdn.
+Bhd., a company in which a person connected to a director of the Company has interest in 320,701 316,103 Sale of materials and rental of plant and machinery to Premier Discovery Sdn.
+Bhd., a company in which directors of the Company has interest in - (30,351) Interest receivables by subsidiaries from Gema Padu Sdn.
+Bhd., a company in which certain directors of the subsidiaries have interest in (69,251) (94,690) Transaction with a director: Acquisition of subsidiary - Premier Discovery Sdn.
+Bhd.
+15,900,000